Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-We now zoom in on the \li+update_multi+ low-level signature, which describes a block's algorithm run-time processing of multiple blocks in one go (\fref{update_multi}).
-This function is characterized by the spec-level \li+update_multi_s+; it preserves the invariant as well as the footprint; and only affects the block algorithm's state when called.
+\paragraph{Stateful implementations.} We now zoom in on the \li`update_multi` low-level signature, which describes a block's algorithm run-time processing of multiple blocks in one go (\lref{block}).
+This function is characterized by the spec-level \li`update_multi_s`; under the proper preconditions (elided here), it only affects the memory locations of the state \li`s` (line~\ref{lst:block:upd:modifies}), preserves the footprint (line~\ref{lst:block:upd:footprint}) and the invariant (line~\ref{lst:block:upd:inv}), and updates the state according to the pure spec (line~\ref{lst:block:upd:spec}).

-The combination of \li+spec_is_incremental+ along with the \lowstar signatures of \li+update_multi+ and others restricts the API in a way that the only valid usage is dictated by \fref{block-machine}.
-Designing this type class while looking at a wide range of algorithms has forced us to come up with a precise, yet general enough description of what a block algorithm is: we have been able to author instances of this type class for SHA2 (4 variants), Blake2 (4 variants), Poly1305 (3 variants), and legacy algorithms MD5 and SHA1.
+The combination of \li`spec_is_incremental` along with the \lowstar signatures of \li`update_multi` and others restricts the API in a way that the only valid usage is dictated by \fref{block-machine}.
+Designing this API while looking at a wide range of algorithms forced us to come up with a precise, yet general enough description of what a block algorithm is.
+We have been able to author instances of this API for SHA3, SHA2 (4 variants), Blake2 (4 variants), Poly1305 (3 variants), and legacy algorithms MD5 and SHA1.
 This includes the vectorized variants of these algorithms, when available.
+By materializing those instances, we were able to tie together a whole class of algorithms under a single unifying interface, therefore materializing the (informal) claim from the cryptographic community that ``these are all blocks algorithms''.